lsmor/snake-fury/README.md

 Once you fill `GameState.hs` and `RenderState.hs` you should be able to run the snake game in a terminal with the following command `cabal run snake-fury -- height width fps`.
 Use arrow keys to move the snake.

 ![example of running](./assets/snake-mpv.gif)

+### On using vscode

+If you have configured well you vscode you should be able to run in-comment examples.
+If you can't something has gone wrong.
+Be sure you've followed the [instructions](#set-up-a-development-environment).
+Below there is an example of what you should see.

 ## Refactors